TORNADO HQ: waiting on update ...

 special marine

-At 526 PM PST, a severe thunderstorm capable of producing waterspouts was located 10 NM northwest of Pillar Point, moving north at 40 knots.
+At 1144 AM PST, a shower capable of producing waterspouts was located 9 NM north of Farallon Islands, moving north at 30 knots.

 show me the full warning